nekrut/BMMB554/hugo/content/post/topic5.md

 >![](http://www.bx.psu.edu/~anton/bioinf-images/suffix_trie_2.png)

 In suffix trie every edge is labeled with a single character and nodes have no labels in our representation.
-However, you can think of every node as being labelled with a string that spells out all characters occurring along a path from the root up to the that node.
+However, you can think of every node as being labeled with a string that spells out all characters occurring along a path from the root up to the that node.
 For example, the blue node `baa` spells out characters `b`, `a`, and `a` along a path from the root.

 >![](http://www.bx.psu.edu/~anton/bioinf-images/suffix_trie_3.png)